9 minsPublished on 6/24/2022

 MakerDAO is a smart contract-enabled decentralized lending-borrowing platform where users can deposit collateral to mint an algorithmic stablecoin, DAI.
 This stablecoin is usable across more than 400 dApps and DeFi platforms.

 MakerDAO has its own native token called Maker (MKR) which also functions as a governance token.
-Running on Ethereum, MakerDAO has the highest TVL of $14.5 billion, with a 26% market dominance.
+Running on Ethereum, MakerDAO has the highest TVL of $4.7 billion, down from $14.5 billion in 2022.

 Aave

 Aave is a multi-chain yield farming platform for lending and borrowing assets with dynamic and algorithmically controlled interest rates.
-Users can supply liquidity to Aave’s liquidity pools to earn interest.
+Users can act as liquidity provider to Aave's liquidity pools to earn yield.
 They can also stake digital assets to participate in the protocol's governance.
 Owners of AAVE, the platform's governance token, can vote for protocol upgrades and other improvement proposals.

 Uniswap